surjit/jpauli.github.io/_carew/posts/2015-09-18-php-string-management.md

 What about hashtables ?

 	typedef struct _zend_hash_key {
-		const char *arKey;
-		uint nKeyLength;
-		ulong h;
+		const char *arKey;  /* C string buffer, NULL terminated */ uint nKeyLength;    /* String length : num of ASCII chars */ ulong h;
 	} zend_hash_key;

-Here again, this *zend_hash_key* structure is used often when it comes to play with hash tables (very very common use-case) ; and here again, we notice that the concept of "PHP string" is once more duplicated : a _const char* arKey_ and its *uint nKeyLength*
+Here again, this *zend_hash_key* structure is used often when it comes to play with hash tables (very very common use-case) ; and here again, we notice that the concept of "PHP string" is once more duplicated : a _const char* arKey_ and its *uint nKeyLength*.

+Note that in every case, the length is always a typedef that will more-or-less lead to platform integer (*zend_uint*, *uint*, *int*).
+Some even being signed, thus dividing by two the size capacity.

 So to sum-up this second problem, there is no unified way of representing a string in PHP 5.
-The concept is always the same : a char* buffer and its length ; but this concept is not "globally shared and assumed" across all PHP source code, thus many code duplication happens, as well as one last problem.
+The concept is always the same : a _char*_ buffer together with its length ; but this concept is not "globally shared and assumed" across all PHP source code, thus many code duplication happens, as well as one last problem.

 #### Memory usage